-Table 33 describes these configuration elements.
+Table 34 describes these configuration elements.

-Table 33 Tuning the Configuration
+Table 34 Tuning the Configuration

 Configuratio n Element Tuning Remediation In a network access control solution, noncompliant endpoints are typically placed in a remediation VLAN that serves a Web page.
 The Web page explains the steps users can take to make their endpoints compliant so that they can access the network.
 Your reasons for denying access might change from time to time.
 For example, your initial policy might be based on compliance with an MDM policy, and you can give steps on how to bring a device into compliance.
 You want to set an expectation on how long it takes for the MDM to reassess compliance.
 You might want to factor in PPS device check interval to estimate how long until the device can access the network.
 When there are new threats that exploit vulnerabilities in specific mobile platforms, you might create rules on the fly that deny access from specific platforms.
 If events like this occur, you might want to update your remediation message so that users can understand why access is denied.
-Realm - Device Check Interval Roles and role mapping rules As you learn about mobile security threats and vulnerabilities, you might make changes to roles and role mapping rules or create new classifications.
+Realm - Device Check Interval You might want to tune this setting as you learn how frequently the MDM updates device records, or if the standard practice of the MDM changes.
+If the MDM records are updated every four hours, it does not make sense to poll every 10 minutes.
+If the MDM records are updated in real time, it might make sense to poll every 10 minutes.
+Roles and role mapping rules As you learn about mobile security threats and vulnerabilities, you might make changes to roles and role mapping rules or create new classifications.
 In general, you list restrictive rules first and set the stop flag.
 For example, if a device is noncompliant and maps to a noncompliant role, you would list it near the top of the rules for the realm and set the stop flag.
 Classification based on device type or platform can be more complicated.
 When you initially role out your BYOD solution, you might want to use roles to merely classify the devices, and so the rule classifying it would not need to be near the top of the list and would not need to have a stop flag.
 In response to a threat, however, you might want to use the role and role mapping configuration to deny access from a specific device platform.
 If events like this occur, you can edit your rules to map the vulnerable platform to an appropriate role and set the stop flag so that permissive roles are not assigned.
 RADIUS return attribute policy Likewise, in response to threats and vulnerabilities, you can edit your rules to place formerly trusted device types into a remediation or guest VLAN instead of an employee VLAN; and then allow access again when you are no longer concerned with the threat.
 Infranet Enforcer resource access policy Likewise, in response to threats and vulnerabilities, you can edit your rules to deny access from formerly trusted device types; and then allow access again when you are no longer concerned with the threat.